 Figure 1: Overview of the ESO Program Structure

 This figure documents the basic structure of the stock option program we study.
-It presents the granting period, the period where options were restricted from exercise and the various exercise windows.
+It presents the granting period, the vesting period, and the various exercise windows.

 Structure of the Employee Stock Option Program